(previously known as Pitane sejuncta)

 (Photo: courtesy of Donald Hobern, Australian Capital Territory)

 The adult male and female moths of this species look similar.
-They have forewings that are dark brown, each having two ragged white bands.
+They have dark brown forewings that each have two ragged white bands.
 The hindwings are pale yellow, with vague brown marginal and submarginal bands.

 Rudolf Felder & Alois F. Rogenhofer,